Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/Overview.md

 ## Features
 For the full feature list see the Telemetry System Features section, but at a high level the application provides

-* CANbus data capture and reporting either directly off the car, via the ArrowPoint-Tablet or a JSON stream
+* CAN Bus data capture and reporting either directly off the car, via the ArrowPoint-Tablet or a JSON stream
 * Alerting via a visual signals (USB light), when key data points go out of range
-* Storage of CANbus data in a relational data set for later reporting against very large datasets
+* Storage of CAN Bus data in a relational data set for later reporting against very large datasets
 * Relaying of data to other ArrowPoint-Telemetry instances
 * Integration with SPLUNK for larger scale data capture and real time reporting
 * Mechanisms to visualise your position and strategy in Google Earth